Toluwanimi-D-A/Nigerian-Railway-Maintenance-Data/README.md

-# igerian Railway Maintenance Records (Excel Data Cleaning Project)
+# igerian Railway Maintenance Records (Excel Case Study)
 A data cleaning project focused on standardizing and correcting a vehicle maintenance dataset from Nigerian Railway operations, using Excel to enhance data quality for future analysis.

 # Project Overview